ArshdeepSUTA/ProjectAirship/README.md

 In the servoTimers.h file, comment out #define _userTimer3.
 This timer is used for the interrupt on the arduino.
 This file is usually located in documents/Arduino

+The password for the BLIMP network: raspberry123

+The password for the BLIMP itself is in the discord.
+Pinned.